Aeonalyxx/CSC173-DeepCV-Gumisad/proposal.md

     - ISIC Skin Lesion Archive
     - DermNet pigment/dark spot images
 Expected image count: 5,000–15,000 images
-You will only preview samples locally; processing and training will be done in the cloud.
+Can only preview samples locally; processing and training will be done in the cloud.

 - Classes:
     - Dark Spots